-- Halfway Houses Primary will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - If learners or staff discover unsuitable sites or material, they are required to: turn off screen, report the concern immediately to a member of staff, report the URL of the site to technical services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Halfway Houses Primary will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Halfway Houses Primary acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff.
+- Painters Ash Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - If learners or staff discover unsuitable sites or material, they are required to: turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Painters Ash Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Painters Ash Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff.

-6.2 Information Security and Access Management
+6.3 Information Security and Access Management

-- Halfway Houses Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in acceptable use policies and online safety policy. - Halfway Houses Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Painters Ash Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in the following policies (acceptable use policy, online safety policy.) - Painters Ash Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.

-6.3 Staff Training
+6.4 Staff Training

-• Halfway Houses Primary will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+• Painters Ash Primary School will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.

-6.4 Educating Learners
+6.5 Educating Learners

-Halfway Houses Primary will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• Painters Ash Primary School will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.

-6.5 Working with Parents/Carers
+6.6 Working with Parents/Carers

-- Halfway Houses Primary will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - providing information on our school website and through existing communication channels (such as official social media and newsletters).
+- Painters Ash Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - providing information on our school website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events and use of the National Online Safety website which the school has been officially certified for in 2021 National Online Safety

-6.6 Remote Learning
+6.7 Remote Learning